 Headquartered in Lincoln, Nebraska, the Mid-America Union Conference facilitates the work of the Seventh-day Adventist Church throughout a nine-state region in the Mid-western United States.
 Organized into six local conferences, our territory spans Colorado, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Wyoming and San Juan County in New Mexico.

-We provide services and resources for over 68,000 church members in more than 500 churches or companies throughout our territory, as well as 85 elementary and secondary schools, one college, nine summer camps and a number of other youth and young adult programs.
+We provide services and resources for nearly 65,000 church members in more than 500 churches or companies throughout our territory, as well as 75 elementary and secondary schools, one college, nine summer camps and a number of other youth and young adult programs.

 Contact us for help with ministry training, networking opportunities, assistance with religious liberty issues, planning wills and trusts and more.